-Class I bicycle paths or multi-use trails along Highway 1 would alleviate these issues, but is difficult to identify routes that will provide equivalent connectivity without adverse impacts on coastal resources.
+Class I bicycle paths or multi-use trails along Highway 1 would alleviate these issues therefore separated trails are the preference when feasible and in balance with consideration of other coastal act resources.
 Reconfiguration of the existing roadway to create larger shoulders should be considered as an option for making roads safer for all users.
+However, there should be special consideration when reconfiguring shoulders so that shoulders do not impinge on habitat and necessary buffers, as well as continues protection of visual resources.
+(CCC REVISED)

 Public transit is provided by Mendocino Transit Authority and Sonoma County Transit.
 Mendocino Transit Authority operates bus route 95, which is the only year-round transit service in the Coastal Zone.
 Service is limited to a single daily trip running southbound to Santa Rosa in the morning and returning in the afternoon.
-Service frequency and routes must be improved in order to provide an viable alternative to driving for residents of the Coastal Zone.
+Service frequency and routes must be improved in order to provide a viable alternative to driving for residents of the Coastal Zone.